Key Takeaways

 Grapefruit is delicious tropical fruit, but it has famous interaction with statin medications.

 Grapefruit contains furanocoumarin compounds, these substances inhibit intestinal CYP3A4 enzyme—enzyme responsible for drug metabolism.
-Many statins (especially simvastatin, atorvastatin) are metabolized by CYP3A4.
+According to Clinical Pharmacology & Therapeutics, many statins (especially simvastatin, atorvastatin) are metabolized by CYP3A4.
 When grapefruit inhibits this enzyme, statin absorption increases, metabolism slows, blood concentration might rise several fold.

 How much impact?
-Studies show drinking one cup grapefruit juice (about 250ml) can increase simvastatin blood concentration 3-4 fold, atorvastatin about 2 fold.
+Research in The Lancet shows drinking one cup grapefruit juice (about 250ml) can increase simvastatin blood concentration 3-4 fold, atorvastatin about 2 fold.
 This magnitude enough to turn mild muscle discomfort into severe muscle injury.

 Fortunately, not all statins affected by grapefruit.
-Pravastatin, fluvastatin, rosuvastatin aren't metabolized by CYP3A4, grapefruit has minimal effect on them.
+According to American Journal of Cardiology, pravastatin, fluvastatin, rosuvastatin aren't metabolized by CYP3A4, grapefruit has minimal effect on them.

 Recommendation: if you take simvastatin or atorvastatin, avoid eating grapefruit or drinking grapefruit juice.
 If you particularly love grapefruit, consult doctor if can switch to unaffected statin.